dishan3x/Lbp_Object_identification/README.md

 ## Results and Discussion

- - The labels are I aquired for this project is contaminated due to having 2 or more classes in the same image.
-Therefore the modler will falsely identify the wrong image but having same kind of texture.
+ - The labels,I aquired for this project are contaminated due to having 2 or more classes in the same image.
+Therefore the modler will falsely identify the wrong classes. but having same kind of texture.
  - Rotation was needed to identify the differences because the
  - Since  Kullback Leibler divergence is not a highend distant classifier it has the ability to produce false output.